-Atypical pneumonia makes up a significant proportion of community-acquired pneumonia.
+Atypical pneumonia makes up a significant proportion of community-acquired pneumonia (CAP).

-Mycoplasma pneumoniae (see mycoplasma pneumonia) is the causative organism in up to 20% of community acquired pneumonia and is often seen in paediatric populations and young adults 3.
+Mycoplasma pneumoniae (mycoplasma pneumonia) is the causative organism in up to 20% of CAP and is often seen in pediatric populations and young adults 3.
 It is especially associated with patients living in close community settings.

-Chlamydophila pneumoniae (Chlamydia pneumonia) is the causative organism in up to 10% of community-acquired pneumonia, and similarly to Mycoplasma pneumoniae it often affects paediatric populations and young adults.
+Chlamydophila pneumoniae (Chlamydia pneumonia) is the causative organism in up to 10% of CAP, and similarly to Mycoplasma pneumoniae it often affects pediatric populations and young adults.